-In this article, we discussed three important clauses that are likely to be missing from the contract template you downloaded from the internet to use as your terms of business (aka agency) agreement.
+In part 1, we discussed three important clauses that are likely to be missing from the contract template you downloaded from the internet to use as your terms of business (aka agency) agreement.
 As the agreement that authorises a letting agency to act on behalf of a landlord, it is crucial you get it right and that the agreement is professionally drafted and addresses all legal matters central to the relationship between the letting agents and the landlord.
 These include all issues relating to the letting process and the management of the tenancy - including rent arrears, the holding deposit and rent collection.
 Here are three more clauses which are probably missing from your free letting agency's terms of business agreement template.

 Sole letting rights refer to the letting agency’s right to be the only agent representing the landlord in the management of tenancy agreements and the letting process.
 In other words, the landlord agrees not to appoint another agent to find a tenant or manage the property during the term of their agreement with the initial agent.
 If the landlord breaches this, they may be liable to pay a penalty fee.

 Many of the most popular agency agreement contract templates do not address sole letting rights, or even give an agent the opportunity to select whether or not they intend to be the landlord's sole agent.
 This means that the parties miss out on the opportunity to include the following standard contractual term: a restriction period where another agent cannot be appointed to act on behalf of the landlord for the property in question.
 The downside of not contemplating this clause, or altogether not addressing sole letting rights, is that a landlord can find themselves contractually obliged to pay commission and agency fees to more than one letting agency.